bZodeJames/rails_data_flow/README.md

 The article views contain your index, show, edit, and new pages, as well as the form partial.

 ### Rails Challenge
-(You can complete this indidually or along with the webinar) During the webinar we will be setting up a pages_controller and a custom scope inside of the articles model.
+(You can complete this individually or along with the webinar)

+Set up a pages_controller and a custom scope inside of the articles model for all articles with a rating of 4 or greater.

+### Solution

 Custom scope for article rating: